The solution is built using DynamoDB Global Tables, AWS Lambda, regional API Gateway, and Route53 routing policies

 The solution presented here is fairly simple.
 It leverages DynamoDB Global Tables which provides a fully managed multi-region, multi-master database.

 We’ll also leverage AWS Lambda for the business logic and the new regional API endpoint in API Gateway.
-Finally, our solution uses Route53 routing policies to dynamically route traffic between two AWS regions.
+Finally, our solution uses AWS Route 53 routing policies to dynamically route traffic between two AWS regions.

 Let’s get started!